Art Atwood

-Art Atwood (December 27, 1973 – September 11, 2011) was an American IFBB professional heavyweight bodybuilder.
+Arthur Dale Atwood (December 27, 1973 – September 11, 2011), known professionally as Art Atwood, was an American IFBB professional heavyweight bodybuilder.

 Career

-A native of Wisconsin, Atwood's first NPC (National Physique Committee) competition came in 2000, where he placed 1st place in the super-heavyweight class of the Junior USA.
-His professional bodybuilding debut was the 2001 Toronto Pro where he took 1st place.
+A native of Wisconsin, Atwood had his first NPC (National Physique Committee) competition in 2000, where he took first place in the super-heavyweight class of the Junior USA.
+His professional bodybuilding debut was the 2001 Toronto Pro, in which he took first place.
 His first IFBB Mr. Olympia came in 2002, where he placed 12th.
 After other various competitions he competed in the IFBB Night of Champions tournament of 2003, where he placed 7th.
 His first Arnold Classic was in 2005, where he placed 14th.
+He retired from stage competitions in 2006.

 Atwood has been featured in many fitness and bodybuilding magazines, as well as appearing on the cover of RxMuscle magazine.